-Grace Medicine Flower has been greatly honored throughout her career for her innovative work.
-She has been visited by Jackie Kennedy-Onassis, invited to the White House and has pieces in collections and museums around the world.
-In the 1970’s, Grace and her brother Joseph were both honored by the state of New Mexico with the production of a medal in honor of their contribution to Santa Clara pottery.
-In addition to these honors, Grace has won major awards at Gallup Ceremonials and other major events.
+Grace Medicine Flower has had significant recognition for her innovation throughout her career.
+Jackie Kennedy-Onassis visited her; she was invited to the White House and had pieces in collections and museums worldwide.
+In the 1970s, Grace and Joseph were honored with the New Mexico Medal of Honor for contributing to Santa Clara Pueblo.
+In addition to these honors, Grace has won significant awards at Gallup Ceremonials and other events.

-Grace’s work continues to evolve.
-Moving from small round seed pots with incised animal designs, Grace now creates a larger bowl, which combines deep carving with intricately incised sections.
-Her latest innovation is the, “basket weave” bowls, which gives the effect of an exposed basket lying just underneath the surface of the clay.
-One can only suspect that Grace has even more innovations ready to be presented to the public.
-To say that Grace Medicine Flower has changed the face of pueblo pottery would not be an understatement.
-To own one of her pieces it to own a part of history.
-While she produces less than 15 pieces a year, the demand among collectors for her new pieces continues to rise with each new year and new innovation.
+Grace’s work moved from small round seed pots with incised animal designs to larger bowls, which combine deep carving with intricately engraved sections.
+Her “basket weave” bowls give the effect of an exposed basket lying just underneath the surface of the clay.
+To say that Grace Medicine Flower has changed the face of Pueblo pottery would not be an understatement.
+To own one of her pieces is to own a part of history.
+While she produced less than 15 pieces a year, the demand among collectors for her pieces continued to rise with each new year and modern innovation.